 Are you staring another boring convention in the face?
 Below are five ways to add fun and energy to your meeting or annual convention.
 Have you been drafted to organize your next team meeting or convention?
-As the event organizer, you have both a fantastic opportunity and a potential mine field.
+As the event organizer, you have both a fantastic opportunity and a potential minefield.
 So, we organized these simple tips to help you navigate through the obstacles and be the hero of your next meeting.
 Keep the following ideas in mind when you organize your convention or meeting!
 First, less is more.
 Secondly, establish a common theme.
 Next, scrutinize every speaker and activity.
 Organize the agenda based on the time of day.
 And finally, add something unexpected and fun!

 (1) Less is More

 Meeting planners and organizers often want to make sure that they maximize the content of the convention so that there is no wasted time.
 This is a BIG mistake.
 In fact, there is a code that you will sometimes receive in your exit surveys.
 If you understand this code, it will help you better organize the agenda later.
 For instance, if you see comments like, “Let’s do something outside next year,” that is actually code for, “We love the location of the meeting, but we were trapped in the banquet hall all day.”
-Frequent breaks and free time for participants to explore the venue are key in convention satisfaction.
+Frequent breaks and free time for participants to explore the venue are key to convention satisfaction.

 (2) Establish a Common Theme to Add Fun and Energy to Your Meeting